wordshaker/jesswhite_4/_posts/2020-09-20-hacktober-post.md

 The code of conduct may be in a markdown file, often named `CODE_OF_CONDUCT.md` or may be attached in the README of the project.

-### Check current issues and PR's for tone of voice.
+### Check current issues and PRs for tone of voice.

 An option is to look through current issues and pull requests that have been picked up to see what the maintainers tone of voice is and how responsive they are.